Community connection

 1. Say hello.
 Join the Madison Mesh Discord.

 2. Learn what to buy.
 Most people start with an affordable LoRa radio that can run MeshCore.
-Most devices sold for Meshtastic are compatible after reflashing.

 4. Help coverage grow.
 Host a node, suggest a location, improve maps, or help at a public demo.